W.P. Mills House

 The W.P.
-Mills House, also known as Cushing House, Longenbaugh House and Island House, is a historic house at 1 Maksoutoff Street in Sitka, Alaska.
+Mills House, also known as Cushing House, Longenbaugh House, Poulson House and Island House, is a historic house at 1 Maksoutoff Street in Sitka, Alaska.
 It occupies a prominent site in Sitka, located on a small island in the harbor at the end of a 400 ft causeway.
-The house is located on the site where, during the Russian period in the early nineteenth century, a salt-making operation was located.
+The house is located on the site where, during the Russian period in the early nineteenth century, a fish-packing operation was located.
 In 1915, W. P. Mills, son of one of the former American owners of the saltery after the Alaska Purchase, hired Seattle-based architect Louis L. Mendal to design a house to stand on the old saltery's foundation.
 The design, which used the foundation as well as the massive wooden door of the saltery, adapted the foundation to provide a sheltered and private courtyard space, and to take advantage of the expansive views available.

 The house was listed on the National Register of Historic Places in 1977.